Hansimov/Small-Scripts-and-Tiny-Tools/github-comments-editor/README.md

         * [x] Remove the `Loading preview ...` page
         * [x] Use a new engine: https://github.com/markedjs/marked
         * [ ] Support `:emoji:`
+        * [ ] Clear preview content after the new comment is submitted
     * [ ] Fix potential bugs

 * Documents